Chootin/github_android_humhub/README.md

 Change GMC json file with your configuration in Google Firebase project

 ## Colour
-Colour of application is located in res/values/colors.xml
+The Colour of application is located in res/values/colors.xml

 ## Set splash screen
 Modify res/mipmap/your_logo.png